keigoi/ocaml-mpst/instructions.md

 The jupyter script will open in a new chrome tab.
 Click Run to run the scipt and display the graphs.
 At the bottom of the page, you will see a summary of the results.
 The graphs correspond to Figure 15 (Section 6.1)

-More information about the source of the benchmarks is available [here] (benchmark/).
+More information about the source of the benchmarks is available [here](benchmark/).

+(TODO:... should we mention smth about discrepencies because the VM is slow?)
 ## STEP 3: Run applications, written with mpst-ocaml
 ### STEP 3.1: Run an oAuth use case (Section 6.3)
 * run the run_oAuth script